reown-com/web-examples/wallets/react-web3wallet/README.md

 This example aims to demonstrate basic and advanced use cases enabled by WalletConnect's Web3Wallet SDK.

-**This Web3Wallet example implementation** is to serve as a reference for wallet developers
+**This Web3Wallet example implementation** is to serve as a reference for wallet developers.

 Please only use this for reference and development purposes, otherwise you are at risk of losing your funds.